 Are you an undergraduate first-year student interested in one of the exciting fields of Science, Technology, Engineering or Mathematics (STEM)?

 inSTEM is an auxiliary support network of and for STEM students at UTA!
-We are thrilled to launch inSTEM - a joint effort between NSTMF and UTA's Office of Undergraduate Research - starting Fall 2021!
+We are thrilled to launch inSTEM - a joint effort between NSTMF and UTA's Office of Undergraduate Research.

 What Sort of Funding is Available?

-Each student will be awarded a $250 stipend per semester along with a Scholar Success Kit for successful entry and delivery of inSTEM program engagements.
+Each student will be awarded funding per semester along with a Scholar Success Kit for successful entry and delivery of inSTEM program engagements.